How a high-volume community ED cut door-to-provider time from 47 to 7 minutes

 Enhancing Program Economics And Building A Culture Of Continuous Improvement

-Benefits Of Regular Check Up Partnership Overview Centura Health, a not-for-profit faith-based system, has 17 facilities with over 6,000 physicians and employs its own Hospital Medicine (HM) provider group, within the Centura Health Physician Group (CHPG).
+Download the case study Partnership Overview Centura Health, a not-for-profit faith-based system, has 17 facilities with over 6,000 physicians and employs its own Hospital Medicine (HM) provider group, within the Centura Health Physician Group (CHPG).
 Centura was searching for an established partner with access to people, processes, and technology to help optimize CHPG.
-Goals […]
+Goals of […]